Skip Navigation

 (“What/how much did we do?”)

-• Number of healthcare providers, clinics, and community-based organizations engaged in collaborative efforts to improve medical service delivery for children experiencing homelessness.
+• Number of healthcare providers, clinics, and community-based organizations engaged in collaborative efforts with Title V to improve medical service delivery for children experiencing homelessness.
 (Measures multi-sector engagement and participation)

-• Number of healthcare providers and staff trained in culturally competent, trauma-informed practices for serving children and families experiencing homelessness.
-(Shows workforce capacity building for equity and responsiveness)
+• Number of healthcare providers and staff trained in trauma-informed practices for serving children and families experiencing homelessness.
+(Shows workforce capacity building responsiveness)

 Quadrant 2: